simple-registry/simple-registry/doc/adr/0001-oidc-authentication.md

 Simple-registry requires passwords stored as secrets in CI systems.
 This creates management overhead and security risks.
 CI/CD platforms provide OIDC tokens that could replace password-based authentication.

 ## Decision
-Implemented OIDC token authentication via `Authorization: Bearer <token>` header using the `jsonwebtoken` crate for proper JWT validation with signature verification.
+Implemented OIDC token authentication supporting both `Authorization: Bearer <token>` and Basic authentication (with provider name as username) using the `jsonwebtoken` crate for proper JWT validation with signature verification.

 ### Configuration
 ```toml